chrismou/phergie-irc-plugin-react-google/README.md

 )
 ```

-By default, the plugin will respond to both google and g for Google searches, and googlecount and gc for estimated result
+By default, the plugin will respond to "google" for Google searches, and "googlecount" for estimated results
 counts.

 Or, you can pass references to the providers you want to use as a config array, where the array key is the command you want